yearn/yearn-devdocs/docs/contributing/governance/veYFI-comp-summary.md

 ### Protocol Incentives

-- **Early Exit Penalties**: Distributed among veYFI holders, providing an incentive to maintain locks.
+- **Early Exit Penalties**: YFI paid to exit early is distributed among veYFI holders, providing an incentive to maintain locks.
 - **Forfeited dYFI Rewards**: Users not achieving max boost forfeit a portion of their dYFI rewards, which are redistributed to veYFI holders.

 ---